Why We Don’t Call our Clients “Users”

 Why Do Software Companies Call You a “User”?

 Even the staff charged with relaying your feedback to developers (assuming the company cares about your feedback) will call you ‘user’ instead of your name.
 At more abstract levels, when designing new functionality from scratch, a developer will use the vague concept of ‘user’ to map out the user interface.
 Since the developer doesn’t know his clients, doesn’t know their names, what else does he/she have to go by?
 They use a vague concept.
-They build software for ‘users.’
+They build software for ‘users’ instead of software for humans.
 Seems understandable enough, right?

 Why Software Developers Should Program For People